-'Building rapport' is the name given to the process of creating an understanding bond between yourself and someone else.
+"Building rapport" is the name given to the process of creating an understanding and harmonious bond between yourself and someone else.
 For the public speaker that someone else is your audience.
 Good rapport ensures your message will be actively listened to.

 Have you ever stood in front of an audience and known you weren't being listened to?
 Have you watched yawns being stifled or caught people peeking at their watches?
 I have and the more I've tried to rescue the situation, often the worse it got.

 So what was going on?
-I got it right most of the time and count myself as a good 'people' person.
-I like them and mostly they like me but clearly I had missed something critical.
+I get it right most of the time and count myself as a good 'people' person.
+I like them and mostly they like me but clearly this time I had missed something critical.

 With reflection and analysis I discovered that something was building rapport.